 Once they finish the planning process, the team creates an iteration backlog and either visualizes it with some tools or adds it to the storyboard or a Kanban board.

 For teams that visualize their tasks and user stories, a Kanban board can be an intuitive and versatile way to present the tasks and show what each team member has been working on.
 Kanban Zone’s Kanban board is equipped with all the necessary features to run an iteration backlog and show what everyone has been working on.
+We also have ready-to-use Scrum board templates to assist you in doing Scrum.

 Below, we listed all the key steps in the iteration planning process.